akhilf/content-browser/README.md

 # Content Browser

-This is a Vite + React + TypeScript sample project implementing the CLO-SET Store assessment features:
+This is a Vite + React + TypeScript sample project implementing the CLO-SET Store:
 - Keyword search
 - Pricing filters (Paid / Free / View Only)
 - Responsive content grid